 Palmer established Springfield’s first tuberculosis sanatorium, in a remodeled farmhouse on 10 acres of land at the west end of Lawrence Avenue (then outside Springfield city limits) in 1913.
 More land was acquired and new buildings constructed in 1923.

 Fresh air and bed rest were then the standard treatment for tuberculosis, and the sanatorium was originally called the Springfield Open-Air Colony.
-(A former nurse’s description of how the sanatorium operated was reprinted in the May 2003 edition of the Sangamon County Historical Society newsletter, Historico.)
-The name was later changed to Palmer Sanatorium, and Dr. Palmer continued to operate it until his death.*
+The name was later changed to Palmer Sanatorium, and Dr. Palmer continued to operate it until his death.
+(First Presbyterian Church later converted the property to a home for the aged, the Illinois Presbyterian Home; as of 2021, the expanded facility was the Fair Hills Residence of the Illinois Presbyterian Home, 2005 W. Lawrence Ave.)

 Palmer was appointed Illinois’ assistant public health director in 1917 and served as chairman of the state committee on tuberculosis during World War I. He wrote extensively on medical issues, again especially on tuberculosis, in both professional and lay publications, and he preached sensible approaches to health and illness prevention whenever he could.